comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 }
 ```

 The above VPC can be then attached to our core TGW.
-Below is a full blown snippet on how one cann connect the `infra` VPC to the `core-tgw`.
+Below is a full blown snippet on how one can connect the `infra` VPC to the `core-tgw`.

 ```hcl
 resource "aws_route" "private_route_table_tgw_attachment" {